 Safety barriers are not required for bird baths, fish ponds, fountains, dams and water storage tanks, however the owner has a duty of care to ensure these are safe.

 Maintaining your Safety Barrier

-As an owner of a swimming pool or spa, you are required under the building regulations for ensuring any fence or barrier restricting access to a swimming pool or spa is maintained and operating effectively.
+As an owner of a swimming pool or spa, you are required to ensure any fence or barrier restricting access to a swimming pool or spa is maintained and operating effectively.
 A maintenance checklist (also available as a Mobile app) is available from Royal Life Saving Australia.
 Non-compliance, for any reason, can increase the risk of drowning and lead to prosecution.